shajiakhan/lab-docs/labs/openstack/launch-linux-instance.md

 1. Key Pair Name: `ssoid-key` (replace with your ssoid or username)

-## Launch a Linux instance
+## Launch an Linux instance

-With all the steps above, you're now ready to launch a Linux instance.
+With all the steps above, you're now ready to launch an Linux instance.
 Use the following values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `server1`
 2. Source Image: `Ubuntu-18-04` (no volumes)